schroef/Photoshop-Scripts/README.md

 This is an altered version of the script by <b>[Laryn : Replace_SmartObject_Images.js](https://gist.github.com/laryn/0a1f6bf0dab5b713395a835f9bfa805c)</b>

-This version scales the new linked images to size of the mask in the artlayer group it is placed.
+This version scales the new linked images to size of the mask in the artlayer group it is placed in.

 > [!IMPORTANT]
 > Make sure your PSD document is structured like the example below.
 Make sure the names match and the red layer "REPLACE DESIGN" is also named accordingly.